-A foodie who sometimes abuses hair care products, I write about love, relationships, beauty and skincare, parenting, and strength of self.
+A foodie who sometimes abuses hair care products, I write about love, relationships, beauty and skincare, parenting, and the creative process.
 I’m an author and screenwriter, photographer, mother, and lifestyle connoisseur living in New York (having moved back from Austin, Texas).
 I knew I wanted to be a storyteller since the fourth grade, but I didn’t hone my writing skills until I worked with writers Mary Gordon, Colin Harrison, and Dani Shapiro while attending Barnard College.

-After graduating in 1997 with a B.A. in English and a concentration in writing, I worked for eight years in advertising, at Juno Online Services, and later Young & Rubicam and Wunderman, as an interactive art director.
-While serving time behind a desk in midtown Manhattan, I realized I actually liked my job but didn’t see it as a career.
-I began to take night classes in photography and continued to work on my writing.
-Eventually, I broke into the red carpet world of photography (with my Nikon D300), shooting premieres, galas, and charity events by night, designing web sites in advertising by day.
+After graduating with a B.A. in English and a concentration in writing, I worked for eight years in advertising.
+My days were spent working on Madison Avenue, and come nightfall, I took night classes in photography and continued to work on my writing.
+Eventually, I broke into the red carpet world of photography, shooting premieres, galas, and charity events by night, designing web sites in advertising by day.
 And on weekends, I photographed the grit and grandeur of New York City’s Meatpacking District for The Hotel Gansevoort, where my “Au Jus” photography collection adorns all the rooms, suites, and corridors of the hotel.

 In January 2004, I began stephanieklein.com.
 At its center is my blog, Greek Tragedy, named both after my heritage (I’m a quarter Greek) and a humbling experience in the Greek collegiate system–not to mention my tendency to be a bit, oh, dramatic.
 It’s where I tell things straight up and unfiltered.
 I blog for many reasons, mainly it’s my “throat clearing,” an online journal of thoughts and questions I try to write for myself.
 As my life changes, so does my blog.